BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ```

 **The Dynamism**\
-The static definition of the DCG is problematic in case of the dynamically dominated behaviours such as the descendant traversal.
+The static definition of the DCG is problematic in case of the dynamically dominated behaviours.
 As an edge case example, the descendants of the root node or the ancestors of the tail node cannot be defined statically.
 Another example would be Material class such that too many objects of too many types would depend on material objects.
 In such cases, an algorithm is required to access statically defined data (e.g. _type_containers) with the runtime information.
 The efficiency of this algorithm is crucial as it would help central algorithms used frequently (e.g. the descendant traversal for the state propogation).
+**I will create a function hierarchy to apply the FP solutions to the problem.**
+A higher level templated function is defined where each specialization would bind to the corresponding type container (e.g. container for Panel objects).
+Then, the functions of the DCG (e.g. DFS traversal) would be routed by this templated higher level function.
+The two functions in the below pseudocode serve for this purpose: with_type_object and with_type_container.

 ```
 #include <tuple>